felixwrt/token-editor/README.md

 ## Discussion

 Would I want to use something like this?
 I don't know.

 I could imagine that editing like this could feel very fluent and nice.
 On the other hand, it's not easy to see where virtual whitespace is used compared to typed whitespace characters (which are still needed in some places, e.g. between keywords like `pub fn`).
 Updating the virtual whitespace is also only possible if the code formatter is able to format the code.
 When editing, the code is often in a state that doesn't parse correctly, and if that's the case, the virtual whitespace also cannot be updated.
 This leads to unformatted output until the code has been reworked to parse again.
 When that's the case, the code suddenly changes shape and looks differently.
 This is something I'd need to get used to.
 A code formatter that can work with code containing errors might be a big improvement.

-What do you think about this?
+What's your take on this?